Skip to content

 5. Is it harder to get into UF or FSU?

 UF is slightly more selective, with a 24% acceptance rate and higher average SAT/ACT scores.
-But both schools are competitive, and admission is holistic.
+FSU’s acceptance rate is also around 24%, with a median SAT of 1350 and median ACT of 30.
+Both schools now require standardized test scores and admission is holistic.
 Your GPA, test scores, personal statement, and extracurriculars will all be considered.

 Share this post